lorin/booknotes/The-Advantage.md

 ## Terms

-organization, team, leadership, clarity, team number one, conflict, collective, ownership, goal, meetings, values, strategic anchors
+organization, smart, healthy, team, leadership, clarity, team number one, conflict, collective, ownership, goal, meetings, values, strategic anchors, sophistication bias, adrenaline bias, quantification bias, permission to play

+Sophistication bias: Org health is so simple & accessible that many leaders have a hard time seeting it as a real oppportunity for meaningful advantage.

+Adrenaline bias: Becoming a healthy org takes a little time, and many leaders are addicted to adrenaline rush.

+Quantification bias: Benefits of becoming a healthy org are difficult to accurately quantify

+Smart: good at classic fundamentals of business

+Healthy: minimal politics & confusion, high degrees of morale & productivity, very low turnover among good employees

+Permission to play: minimum standard required for having even a possibility of success

 ## Disciplines